MartonDev/wiki_doc/en/installing-evolution-x.md

 ## Selecting the correct vendor
 Check the XDA thread of your device to find the required vendor or firmware for the ROM and download it.

+> *Do not flash GApps, we include them by default in the ROM*

 ## Flashing the ROM
 After having downloaded the correct ROM build and vendor/firmware zip file, we can proceed with the flashing process.
 Boot your device into recovery mode, and wipe data, cache and system using your custom recovery. <br>
 Flash the required vendor/firmware and the downloaded ROM build.
 Reboot to system and enjoy the ROM.